neurodata/treeple/CONTRIBUTING.md

     </details>

-### Installing locally with Meson
-Meson is a modern build system with a lot of nice features, which is why we use it for our build system to compile the Cython/C++ code.
-However, there are some intricacies that might be new to a pure Python developer.

-In general, the steps to build scikit-tree are:

-- install scikit-learn fork (the wheels are released on pypi, so it should be ideally trivial).
-- build and install scikit-tree locally using `spin`

-Example would be:

-        pip uninstall scikit-learn

-        # install the fork of scikit-learn
-        # Note: make sure you do not have actual scikit-learn installed
-        pip install scikit-learn-tree

-        # build
-        ./spin build -j 4

-The above code assumes you have installed all the relevant build packages.
-See the repo's README for more info.
-A lot of the build packages might differ from OS to OS.
-We recommend following scikit-learn's documentation on building locally.

-The most common errors come from the following:

-1. clashing sklearn: if they have scikit-learn main installed for another project in the same virtual env, then they should start with a clean virtual env.
-There is unfortunately no easy way around this rn.
-Maybe if we vendor the scikit-learn-fork changes, we can get around this in the future.
-2. not all necessary compile-time packages installed: e.g. cython, compilers, etc. See scikit-learn documentation on building and installing from source.
-3. not using spin CLI: scikit-tree uses Meson for its build because that’s what numpy/scipy uses and it’s actually quite robust.
-However, it has a few limitations.
-We use spin CLI to run commands such as testing, shell that has sktree installed, etc.  This is because the Python PATH cannot differentiate between sktree/ in your repo directory vs the sktree/ it sees installed.
-So if you really want to run something in your teminal that is not using spin, then you have to change directories.
-4. Not having certain computer packages installed, such as gcc, etc.: Scikit-tree requires compiling Cython and C++ code.
-Therefore, if you have outdated C/C++ compilers, prolly can be the issue.

-The CI files for github actions shows how to build and install for each OS.

 ### Writing docstrings

 We use [Sphinx](https://www.sphinx-doc.org/en/master/index.html) to build our API docs, which automatically parses all docstrings of public classes and methods.
 All docstrings should adhere to the [Numpy styling convention](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html).

-### Testing Changes Locally With Poetry
-With poetry installed, we have included a few convenience functions to check your code.
-These checks must pass and will be checked by the PR's continuous integration services.
-You can install the various different developer dependencies with poetry:

-    poetry install --with style, docs, test

-You can verify that your code will pass certain style, formatting and lint checks by running:

-    poetry run poe verify

-``verify`` runs a sequence of tests that can also be run individually.
-For example, you can check code formatting with black:

-    poetry run poe format_check

-If you would like to automatically black format your changes:

-    poetry run poe format

-You can then check for code style and general linting:

-    poetry run poe lint

-Finally, you should run some mypy type checks:

-    poetry run poe type_check

-### Documentation

-If you need to build the documentation locally and check for doc errors:

-    poetry run poe build_docs

-### Dependency Changes

-If you need to add new, or remove old dependencies, then you need to modify the ``pyproject.toml`` file and then also update the ``poetry.lock`` file, which version-controls all necessary dependencies.
-If you alter any dependency in the ``pyproject.toml`` file, you must run:

-    poetry update

-To update the lock file.

----

-The Project abides by the Organization's [code of conduct](https://github.com/py-why/governance/blob/main/CODE-OF-CONDUCT.md) and [trademark policy](https://github.com/py-why/governance/blob/main/TRADEMARKS.md).

----
-Part of MVG-0.1-beta.
-Made with love by GitHub.
-Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).